 PERMANENT LIFE (Universal Life/Variable Life/Whole life)

 Permanent insurance typically provides “lifetime coverage”, although it can be designed to provide coverage to a specific age, such as 85 or 90.
 Generally, these types of policies do not expire due to a permanent policy’s “savings” or cash value component.
 Because of the savings or cash value component, premiums are much higher than traditional term insurance.
 When you pay a permanent life insurance policy premium, a portion of the premium pays for the mortality cost of the death benefit purchased and the remaining portion is invested by the insurance company which generates accrued interest, building up the savings or cash value.
-This cash value is the policy owner’s “asset” and can borrowed as a policy holder loan or provide tax free income later in life.
+This cash value is the policy owner’s “asset” and can be borrowed as a policy holder loan or provide tax free income later in life.
 It is important to analyze one’s needs, both pre and post death before purchasing a permanent type policy.

 SECOND TO DIE